iacore/janet-graphical-repl/readme.md

 - Each top-level definition (`def`, `var`) that starts with `_` will be a window. `_` is a special variable that represents current object/window (when writing code in the text field).
 - The window shows object representation live.

+## Caveat

+- [ ] cfunction cannot be persisted. imported library might have cfunction.

 ## To do

 - [x] unique `def` for each window/object (all starts with `_`)